simh/simh/README.md

           %SIM_VERBOSE%       The Verify/Verbose mode of the current Do command file
           %SIM_QUIET%         The Quiet mode of the current Do command file
           %SIM_MESSAGE%       The message display status of the current Do command file
+          %SIM_NAME%          The name of the current simulator
+          %SIM_BIN_NAME%      The program name of the current simulator
+          %SIM_BIN_PATH%      The program path that invoked the current simulator
+          %SIM_OSTYPE%        The Operating System running the current simulator
+          %SIM_RUNTIME%       The Number of simulated instructions or cycles performed
+          %SIM_RUNTIME_UNITS% The units of the SIM_RUNTIME value
+          %SIM_REGEX_TYPE%    The regular expression type available
+          %SIM_MAJOR%         The major portion of the simh version
+          %SIM_MINOR%         The minor portion of the simh version
+          %SIM_PATCH%         The patch portion of the simh version
+          %SIM_DELTA%         The delta portion of the simh version
+          %SIM_VM_RELEASE%    An optional VM specific release version
+          %SIM_VERSION_MODE%  The release mode (Current, Alpha, Beta)
+          %SIM_GIT_COMMIT_ID% The git commit id of the current build
+          %SIM_GIT_COMMIT_TIME%  The git commit time of the current build
+          %SIM_RUNLIMIT%      The current execution limit defined
+          %SIM_RUNLIMIT_UNITS% The units of the SIM_RUNLIMIT value (instructions, cycles or time)

    Environment variable lookups are done first with the precise name between the % characters and if that fails, then the name between the % characters